-This is a limited liability partnership that can be owned by a foreigner The percentage of the company that an Australian is allowed to own is subject to the sectors listed in the Negative Investment List (NIL).
+This is a limited liability partnership that can be owned by a foreigner The percentage of the company that an Australian is allowed to own is subject to the sectors listed in the Positive Investment List (PIL).

 A PT PMA company is notorious for its required paperwork and time-consuming nature during its incorporation.
-Therefore, the application is advised to be attempted with agencies or consultants specialising in PT PMA formation.
+Therefore, the application is advised to be attempted with agencies or consultants specializing in PT PMA formation.

-The advantages of PT PMA include the ability to sponsor the KITAS and IMTA of Australians.
+The advantages of PT PMA include the ability to sponsor the KITAS/ITAS and RPTKA Approval of Australians.
 The PT PMA can also hire other foreigners, provided that they are qualified for certain permits.

-On the other hand, the disadvantages of the PT PMA are mentioned previously—the process is complex, time-consuming and costly.
-The Negative Investment List that determines the percentage of ownership is also subject to periodic change.
+On the other hand, the disadvantages of the PT PMA are mentioned previously—the process is complex, time-consuming, and costly.
+The Positive Investment List that determines the percentage of ownership is also subject to periodic change.

 A local PT is a limited-liability entity fully owned by Indonesian individuals.
 This is the least complicated type of entity to establish in Bali, however, for Australians, it is only possible only if they find a special purpose vehicle with whom they sign a special purpose agreement.

-Local PT is a relatively inexpensive and hassle-free option, and also a good entity to organise.
-On a flip side, a small-sized local company is not able to employ foreigners and issue work permits.
+Local PT is a relatively inexpensive and hassle-free option, and also a good entity to organize.
+On the flip side, a small-sized local company is not able to employ foreigners and issue work permits.